 Using Git tags and branches in a CI/CD pipeline

-For example, a CI/CD tool like CircleCI can automatically build and test the code in a new feature branch to ensure it is ready for integration into the main codebase.
-This ensures that the production branch remains stable and developers can add new features quickly and safely without breaking existing functionality.
+For example, a CI/CD tool like CircleCI can be automated to build and test the code in a new feature branch to make sure it is ready to integrate into the main codebase.
+The production branch remains stable and developers can add new features quickly and safely without breaking existing functionality.

 Every CI/CD pipeline is different.
 There are several branching strategies you can use during development, including: